-Depression – Depression is a common experience.
+Depression – Of the 34 symptoms of menopause, mood symptoms are the most commonly reported and depression in particular is a common experience.
 This can be due to the lowering of oestrogen, which can lower serotonin levels.
 But it can also be contributed to by poor sleep, frustration with symptoms and feeling out of control.

-Heart palpitations – It is common in menopause to experience heart palpitations.
+Heart palpitations – It is a common symptom in menopause to experience heart palpitations.
 This can be due to increased anxiety experienced from dropping progesterone which increases anxiety.